LaxarJS/shop-demo/docs/tutorials/02_hello_world.md

 A _widget_ is responsible for a part of the screen and allows the user to perform specific tasks within the application, while network communication with any backing services is usually carried out by _activities_.
 The technical difference between widgets and activities is that an activity does not render HTML or manipulate the DOM at all, whereas a widget renders UI and is intended for display in the web browser.
-As every widget and activity is an isolated artifact with no JavaScript API, communication among widgets takes place solely over the _event bus,_ described later in this tutorial.
+As every widget and activity is an isolated artifact with _no JavaScript API_, communication among widgets takes place solely over the _event bus_, described later in this tutorial.

 For comprehensive information, consult the [widgets and activities manual](https://laxarjs.org/docs/laxar-v2-latest/manuals/widgets_and_activities/) from the [LaxarJS documentation](https://laxarjs.org/docs/laxar-v2-latest/).